Oakville East

 Oakville East (Oakville-Est) is a federal electoral district in the Greater Toronto Area in Ontario, Canada.
 Its Oakville counterpart is the newly created Oakville West.

-Following the 2022 Canadian federal electoral redistribution, it will first be contested at the 2025 Canadian federal election.
+Following the 2022 Canadian federal electoral redistribution, it was first contested at the 2025 Canadian federal election.

 Geography

-Consists of that part of the Town of Oakville lying northerly of a line described as follows: commencing at the intersection of the northwesterly limit of said town and Sixteen Mile Creek; thence generally easterly along said creek to Lake Ontario; thence southeasterly in a straight line to the southeasterly limit of said town.The riding will include that part of the Town of Oakville that lies east of Sixteen Mile Creek.
+The district consists of parts of the Town of Oakville.
+It includes the portion north of a line running from the town's northwestern limit along Sixteen Mile Creek to Lake Ontario, then extending southeast to the town's southeastern boundary.
+It also specifically includes the area east of Sixteen Mile Creek.